Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 So, the other two approaches I discuss below are better, you can use the one you like.

-Now **you may ask (or may have asked in the templates chapter itself) are Laravel, CodeIgniter and Symfony devs idiots to use Base Controllers/Abstract Controllers?
+Before we go on, **you may ask (or may have asked in the templates chapter itself) are Laravel, CodeIgniter and Symfony devs idiots to use Base Controllers/Abstract Controllers?
 Why should we follow you and not them?**

 Look, these framework developers are some of the smartest people in the PHP world.
 They're not idiots - they're solving completely different problems than we are here.